bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ## Introduction

 Imagine a scenario where a clothing company wants to count the number of purchases a specific client made in a month.
-The client receives a promo code if the amount exceeds a specific value.
-To determine the number of purchases in a particular month, the company could theoretically fetch all entries from the Kafka topic and then filter them according to the users and dates.
-However, it would be easier to be able to specify a from-to range and receive the desired records immediately. <br />
+The client receives a promo code if the amount exceeds a given value.
+To determine the number of purchases in a particular month, the company could theoretically fetch all entries from the appropriate Kafka topic and then filter them according to the users and dates.
+However, it would be easier to be able to specify a desired range of dates and receive the corresponding records immediately. <br />
-For another example, let's say you have a product with a given id and a version number.
+For another example, let's say you have a product with a unique id and a version number.
 With each new release of the product, you update the version number.
 Now you want to check if improving the product (new version) led to increased sales.
-With the typical Point Queries, you could only check the number of sold pieces of the current version.
+With the default fetching strategy in Quick (a so-called Point Query), you could only check the number of sold pieces of the current version.
-Again you could fetch all entries and filter them, but it would be nice to have the possibility to choose the desired version range and receive the desired data swiftly. <br />
+Again, a possible solution would be to fetch all entries and filter them, but having the possibility to choose the desired version range and receive the desired data swiftly is more convenient. <br />
 To facilitate such tasks, Quick introduces Range Queries which enable the retrieval of values from a given topic according to a specific range of a particular value.